hejny/hejny/public/projects/projects.md

 ## Collboard

-Collboard is a customizable and modular online virtual whiteboard for all devices, suitable for education.
+Collboard is a modular online virtual whiteboard for education.

 <!--
 Collboard is an online virtual whiteboard that offers simplicity, creativity, and closeness to content.
 It's built with customization in mind, giving teachers the flexibility to build their own teaching paths.
 Collboard is also modular, allowing for various subjects and use cases to be combined.
 It's available on all devices and can be used for all forms of online collaboration, including education and beyond.